elugens/hello-javascript/docs/general-javascript-questions/data-types/map-and-set.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> Using objects as keys is one of the most notable and vital Map features.
-The same does not count for objects, and string as a key in an object is fine, but we cannot use another object as a key in an Object.
+The same does not count for objects, We should note that using a string as a key in an object is fine, but we cannot use another object as a key.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />